The government of Cyprus has two types of controls for goods imported into the country – prohibited imports and restricted imports.

 Take some time to think about your flight itself.
 If possible try and arrange it so you only need to take one flight to your final destination.
 It is much more straightforward and less stressful for both you and your pet to travel some of the way by car to an airport that has a direct flight as it means you do need to worry about getting your pet on and off the plane.

 There are also pet relocation services, such as Pet Air UK that figure out all the details of the move.
 These services tend to be quite expensive, but take away the stress of doing it yourself.
-Services offered usually include: collecting your pets a couple of days ahead of travel to give you pet time to recover, carrying out the final blood checks ahead of flight, arranging the export and import licenses, building custom crates for your pets to travel, ensuring your pet is checked in at the airport, and arranging an agent to meet your pet, help them through customs and then delivering them to your accommodations in Bangkok.
+Services offered usually include: collecting your pets a couple of days ahead of travel to give you pet time to recover, carrying out the final blood checks ahead of flight, arranging the export and import licenses, building custom crates for your pets to travel, ensuring your pet is checked in at the airport, and arranging an agent to meet your pet, help them through customs and then delivering them to your accommodations in Cyprus.

 Noncompliance with the requirements listed above for bringing your pet into Cyprus may result in your pet being placed into quarantine by officials upon entry into Cyprus.